operand/agency/README.md

 agents with software systems of all kinds, making it simple to develop the architecture you need.

-Agency's goal is to enable others to create custom agent solutions by providing a minimal and scalable foundation to both experiment and build upon.
-So if you're looking to build a custom agent system, Agency might be for you.
+Agency's goal is to enable developers to create custom agent-based solutions by providing a minimal and scalable foundation to both experiment and build upon.
+So if you're looking to build a custom agent system of your own, Agency might be for you.

 ## Features